Black And Orange Birds: 16 Species in North America

 Baltimore Oriole

-It’s one of the most colorful bird species on this list of black and orange birds.
-The male has an orange rump, a black head, orange outer tail feathers, and a black back.
-A female’s head and upper parts are brown or yellow.
+One of the more colorful birds on this list, male Baltimore orioles have an orange rump, black head, orange outer tail feathers, and a black back.
+Female Baltimore orioles have brown and yellow feathers around their head and upper parts.

-The Baltimore oriole breeds in North America and flies to winter in Florida or farther south in Central and South America.
+The Baltimore oriole breeds in North America and flies south to winter in Florida, as well as Central and South America.

 7. Western Tanager